BennettBierman/Dictionary-Learner/README.md

 All features can be accessed through the starting command: python main.py

-There are three main features of the program accessed through the flag: --func
+There are three main features of the program that are accessed through the flag: --func

-- **train**: creates a new spare representation and dictionary from an input image then plots the recreated and original images
+- **train**: creates a new spare representation and dictionary from an input image, plots the recreated and original images, and prints information about the accuracy and sparsity of the representation.
+The accuracy is calculated by dividing the norm of the residual by the norm of the image we are representing, and subtracting this fraction from one.
-- **train_save**: performs the actions of train, then saves the state of your DictionaryLearner object (original image, dictionary, spare representation) in text files in the encodings directory
+- **train_save**: performs the actions of train, then saves the state of your DictionaryLearner object (original image, dictionary, spare representation) in text files in the encodings directory.
+Given a prefix "x", files are saved as x_image, x_dictionary, and x_sparse in this folder
 - **load_show**: uploades state from saved text files in encodings and plots original image and sparse representation